Page 10 - Hydrography

 th

-seasonal and interannual changes in the the biomass
+and interannual changes in the the biomass of primary

-ultimate source of organic material for all animal life
+source of organic material for all animal life in the

-in the Strait.
-Sometime during March/April in each
+Strait.
+Sometime during March/April in each year the

 important event sometimes occurs between sampling

-years, red markers are show to indicate the bloom
+red markers are show to indicate the bloom time as

 a) Fraser River inflow b) surface temperature c)

-surface salinity d) surface dissolved oxygen e) time as estimated from continuous measurements of
+surface salinity d) surface dissolved oxygen e) estimated from continuous measurements of near-

-Chlorophyll biomass (vertical bars show spring near-surface Chlorophyll from BC ferries.
+Chlorophyll biomass (vertical bars show spring surface Chlorophyll from BC ferries.

 bloom timing from other programs) f) surface